dschlenk/opennms-cookbook/README.md

 TODO: update and move the rest of these to individual files

-## opennms_snmp_config_definition

-As a general rule these custom resources support a single action: `create` and many of them behave more like `create_if_missing` does in other cookbooks.
-In other words, updating is generally not supported.
-Exceptions are noted.
-This behavior will change in future releases (generally whenever I encounter a use case for update of that resource IRL).

-The list of implemented custom resources is as follows:

 #### Users, Groups and Roles

 * `opennms_user`: add a user.
 Uses the REST API.
 Supports changes, but requires all parameters to be included, not just identity + things you want to change.